BeyondCombustion/.github/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

-After filing a report, a representative will contact you personally within 24 hours, review the incident, follow up with any additional questions, and make a decision as to how to respond.
+After filing a report, an admin will contact you personally within 24 hours, review the incident, follow up with any additional questions, and make a decision as to how to respond.

-If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
-If the complaint originates from a member of the response team, a different member of the response team will handle it.
+If the person who is harassing you is part of the admin team, they will recuse themselves from handling your incident.
+If the complaint originates from a member of the admin team, a different member of the admin team will handle it.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.

 ## 9. Scope